xuyunbei/Inexact-preconditioning/README.md

 the "toolbox_signal" and "toolbox_general" packages by Peyre (https://github.com/gpeyre/numerical-tours/tree/master/matlab).

-We also thank Dr. Wuchen Li for sharing his codes for the Earth mover's distance experiment (http://www.math.snu.ac.kr/~ernestryu/code/OMT/OMT_code.zip).
+We also thank Dr. Wuchen Li for sharing his codes for the Earth mover's distance experiment.
 ****************************************************

 Data Resources